 - Assessment type

 - Substantially comparable applicants have satisfactorily completed a highly reliable summative assessment using validated assessment instruments comprising both theoretical and practical components equivalent to those utilised within RACGP assessments and examinations.

-- Partially comparable applicants have satisfactorily completed a summative assessment as mandated by the organisation granting their specialist qualification, but which examination is deemed not equivalent to those components utilised within RACGP assessments and examinations.
+- Partially comparable applicants have satisfactorily completed a summative assessment as mandated by the organisation granting their specialist qualification, but the RACGP deems examination was not equivalent to those components utilised within RACGP assessments and examinations.

-- Applicants without any formal summative assessment are deemed not comparable.
+- The RACGP deems applicants without any formal summative assessment not comparable.

 - Training route